Operant conditioning is a well-known theory, but how do you put it into practice in your everyday life?

 - Identical elements affect the transfer of knowledge.
 The more similar the elements, the more likely the transfer because the responses are also very similar.

 Later research did not support Thorndike’s Laws of Exercise and Effect, so he discarded them.
-One thing of particular interest is that further study revealed that punishment does not necessarily weaken connections (p.
+Further study revealed that punishment does not necessarily weaken connections (Schunk, 2016, p.
 77).
 The original response is not forgotten.

 We all have experienced this at one time or another.
 You are speeding, get stopped, and receive a ticket.
 This suppresses your speeding behavior for a short time, but it does not prevent you from ever speeding again.